skellywampus/OpenChronoLog/ReadMe.md

 ## Notes

+- Uncompiled python file is included for code auditing and modifications.
 - If scan_log.json or user_database.json are not found, the program will automatically create them when any data is entered.
 - The scan_log.json and user_database.json files are stored in the same directory as the program's executable and cannot be read by the program if they are moved.